+Love the dots and spots?
+Us too!
+Let’s dress up!
 Dalmatian costumes are fun on their own, but they’re also a great opportunity for themed combination costumes.
-If you have a Dalmatian (like us), they can easily join in the spotty fun, but any dog can be a Dalmatian for Halloween with a polka dot bandana, jumper, or coat.
+Your Dalmatians can easily join in the spotty fun, but any dog can be a Dalmatian for Halloween with a polka dot bandana, jumper, or coat.
 Human or canine, there should be plenty of treats involved!
-Whether you have a Dalmatian (or several) or are dressing up in Dalmatian disguise, here are some fun ideas for DIY Dalmatian Halloween costumes.
+Whether you have a Dalmatian (or several) or are dressing up in Dalmatian disguise, here are some fun ideas for DIY Dalmatian Halloween costumes and themed costume combinations.

 Costume Collection Changes and Additions

 Many years ago, we shared some fabulous creative ideas for DIY Dalmatian Halloween costumes.
 When reformatting the post for the transition to our new website, I was bummed to discover that a lot of the sites we’d linked to were no longer active.
 Sorry, furfriends!
 We’ve updated the external links in this post to currently active websites and expanded it with some fresh new additions.
 We’ve also added links to our own family’s Hundred and One Dalmatians themed Halloween costumes and decorations.
-Our Dalmatians were ready made though.
+Our Dalmatians were ready-made, though.
 Hehehe.
+Cruella and took a little bit more work, but it was all still very simple and lots of fun.

 DIY Dalmatian Themed Halloween (or Party) Costumes